 To tax your car via the post office, you may need to show a valid MOT certificate as well as your V5C or V5C/2.

 How do I pay for my car tax?

 As before, you can pay for your car tax in one lump sum – either by cash, cheque, debit or credit card.

 You also have the option of paying via direct debit.

 These can be either annually, biannually or monthly – however there’s a 5% surcharge for biannual or monthly payments.

 Tax charges and rules can change.
 For more information, check out our guide to this year’s changes in driving law.

 I just bought a used car.
 Does it come with tax already on it?

-Now whenever someone sells a car, any full months’ worth of tax left over are automatically refunded.
+Now whenever someone sells a car, any full months’ worth of tax left over are automatically refunded to the previous owner.

-Anyone who tells you different is either mistaken or fibbing.
+Anyone who tells you something different is either mistaken or fibbing.